 Army Medical Staff Corps

 This button, with Queen Victoria’s cypher and crown, is from the British Army.
 The Medical Staff Corps was first raised in 1855, only to be renamed Army Hospital Corps in 1857 then re-re named the Medical Staff Corps in 1884.
 Until 1870 the various British troops in Australian were cared for by regimental surgeons and colonial surgeons.
 The first regular Australian Army surgeon was Dr W. J. Bedford, appointed in 1871.
-The above button, if it was worn in Australia, would date 1855-1870.
+The backmark dates to around 1887-1901; it may not have been worn in Australia.